Fujifilm X-A1 vs X-Pro1

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the X-A1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A1 and the X-Pro1 have been discontinued, but can regularly be found used on eBay.
+Both the X-A1 and the X-Pro1 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the X-A1 was followed by the Fujifilm X-A2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X-A1 and X-Pro1 can be found, respectively, in the Fujifilm X-A1 Manual (free pdf) or the online Fujifilm X-Pro1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A1 or the Fujifilm X-Pro1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.